nmarsollier/viaduct/docs/content/_index.md

 be maintained by the team which owns the data, to prevent the need to implement such logic by every team querying it.

 {{% pageinfo color="info" %}}

-  The Viaduct engine is in production, at scale, at Airbnb where it has proven reliable.
+<i class="fa-solid fa-triangle-exclamation fa-sm"></i> The Viaduct engine is in production, at scale, at Airbnb where it has proven reliable.
 The developer API of Viaduct is under active development.
 In [our roadmap](/roadmap) we indicate which parts of the API are more or less subject to future change.
 This is a good time to join the project and influence the direction that this API takes!
-{.-text-dark}
 {{% /pageinfo %}}
 {{% /blocks/lead %}}